 People can mix and match vaccines from Pfizer and Moderna, but Pfizer’s updated booster is available to people ages 12 and up while Moderna’s is limited to ages 18 and up.

-Some pharmacies reported shortages of Moderna's updated booster earlier this week.
-But CVS said Thursday it has started to receive additional Moderna doses and expects more over the coming days and weeks.
+Some pharmacies reported shortages of Moderna's updated booster earlier this month.
+But CVS said on Friday that it had started to receive additional Moderna doses and expects more over the coming days and weeks.
 Walgreens said the availability of Moderna doses varies by location.